theHostileNegotiator/KWBandage/PatchNotes.md

 #### Avatar
 1. Particle System when in REALLYDAMAGED mode was not shown when using Kane's Edition Skin
 	* Fixed Model Condition States
-2. Avatar could not comandeer MOK Attack Bike technology
+2. Could not comandeer MOK Attack Bike technology
 	* Included MOK Attack Bike to be targeted in special power
 3. Caputuring MOK Avatar Husk would spawn NOD Avatar instead of MOK Avatar
 	* Changed OCL to spawn MOK Avatar
+4. Flame weapon particle effects would still be used when EMPed
+	* Added new state to disable particle effects when EMPed
 #### Saboteur
 1. Has directional armor allowing it to take extra damage from the side and back.
 Typically infantry do not have directional armor penalties
 	* Remove Directional Armor Penalty